tgamblin/ascr-software-stewardship-rfi-responses/README.md

 way.
 This repo contains all the responses to DOE RFI 2021-203582, listed by institution, so that more people can read them.

-Everything here is already avaialble from various DOE websites, but it's sometimes hard to put it all together.
+Everything here is already available from various DOE web sites, but it's sometimes hard to put it all together.
 This stuff is important to me, because I care a lot about scientific software sustainability.
 There's actually a *lot* of work around scientific software development that goes on at the national labs.
 If this is something you're